symfony-cmf/Routing/README.md

 To see some examples, please look at the [cmf-sandbox](https://github.com/symfony-cmf/cmf-sandbox) and specifically the routing fixtures loading.

+### RouteObjectInterface

+All routes need to implement this interface.
+This bundle also provides a default implementation for phpcr-odm where the interface is very straightforward to implement.

+### Redirections

+You can build redirections with the RedirectRoute document.
+It can redirect either to an absolute URI, or to a named symfony route or to another RouteObjectInterface object.
+The RedirectRoute can be handled by the RedirectController
+TODO: see Configuration.php of this bundle.
+I could not figure out how to set this mapping as a default mapping.
+Meanwhile, in order to do redirections, you need to add an entry to your mapping in config.yml:

+    controllers_by_class:
+        Symfony\Cmf\Bundle\ChainRoutingBundle\Document\RedirectRoute:  symfony_cmf_chain_routing.redirect_controller:redirectAction

+If you need to do something special, you can use your own controller, or also replace the document with your own, as long as it implements RedirectRouteInterface.

+### Routes and locales

+The default Route document optionally accepts a locale.
+If it is set, it is returned in the getRouteDefaults as field ``_locale``.
+With this, you can create one route for each of the desired locales that all reference the same multilingual content.
+The DoctrineRouter respects _locale when generating routes from content.
+When resolving the route, the _locale gets into the request and is picked up by the symfony locale system.

+Routes should never be translatable documents, as one route document represents one single url, and serving several translations under the same url is not a good idea.

 ### Customize

 You can add more ControllerResolverInterface implementations if you have a case